Convoy of fleeing civilians ambushed in besieged Mozambique town

 Cindy Cooke, a South African whose 21-year-old stepson Francois van Niekerk is in Palma, was frantically trying to get information.

-His family had not heard from him since the attack started on Wednesday, though rescuers had been to his location on Saturday and he was not there, she said.
+His family had not heard from him since Wednesday, though rescuers had been to his location on Saturday and he was not there, she said.

 “It’s scary.
 Being there is no joke.
 They (the insurgents) are ruthless, just ruthless,” she said.